The 3 secrets to keeping indoor plants happy

 There are so many indoor plant varieties to choose from now, and often the temptation is to simply choose something that looks great.
 The trick to indoor gardening success is to start simple and choose an easy-care plant that is adaptable enough to hold up in your particular indoor conditions.

 When you're looking for the right plant, check to see where it's positioned in the store, and read the specific instructions on the plant label.
-Can you replicate that at home?
+What kind of light access does it need?
+How does it cope with a draught?
+Can you replicate those conditions at home?
 If in doubt, look for low-maintenance indoor greenery, such as Zanzibar Gem, which thrives on neglect and has low water needs.
 Other striking and easy-to-grow options include cast iron plant (aspidistra), devil's ivy or pothos, dracaena, dieffenbachia, philodendrons, mother-in-law’s tongue (Sansevieria), spathiphyllum and many palms.

 Find the perfect position

 The first weeks with your indoor plant can be a little touch-and-go as you figure out the best place for them to live.
 For example, fiddle-leaf fig loves a brightly-lit spot near a window, whereas Maidenhair fern thrives in humid conditions like bathrooms.

 To narrow things down, start with sunshine - how much does your plant need?
 Does it like full sun, low light, or partial shade?
 Choose a room and location that can cater to your plant's sunlight needs throughout the day, keeping in mind you may need to change your plant's location according to the season.